zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![matchrepsite.png](images/matchrepsite.png)

-If we read the HTML code we can see that there is a function that checks the current role, and if it happens to be admin it executes "displayAdminUI()".
+If we read the HTML code we can see that there is a function that checks the current role, and if it happens to be admin it executes `displayAdminUI()`.

 ![matchcode.png](images/matchcode.png)